We’re all familiar with the ritual: rinse, lather, and repeat.

 INCI Name: Decyl Glucoside

 Usage Rate: 5-40%

-Lather: This creates a lovely rich foamy lather, making it a popular choice for bath and body formulas.
+Lather: This creates a lovely, rich, foamy lather; making it a popular choice for bath and body formulae.

-Polyglucose is considered to be part of a new generation of surfactants, it is derived from sugar and is considered an extremely natural and readily biodegradable surfactant, it is both mild and non irritating to the skin
+Description: Polyglucose is considered to be part of a new generation of surfactants; it is derived from sugar and is considered a extremely natural and readily biodegradable.
+It is both mild and non-irritating to the skin

-From our experience, Polyglucose tends to have similar characteristics to nonionic surfactants, in terms of its gentleness and mildness and because it is so mild, it can also be used alone, as it works perfectly as a primary surfactant.
+From our experience, Polyglucose tends to have similar characteristics to non-ionic surfactants, in terms of its gentleness and mildness.
+Because it is so mild, it can also be used alone, as it works perfectly as a primary surfactant.

 INCI name: Sodium Cocoyl Isethionate

 Usage Rate: 5-50%

 Lather: This surfactant is a great foam booster.

 It produces a really lovely, rich, thick lather – which is what you would expect from an anionic surfactant.